fwcd/advent-of-code-2022/README.md

 This standardized pattern lets CI use a single workflow (per OS) across all days.
 Additionally, they make it easy to get started developing locally even across the range of different languages, build tools and package managers involved.

+> Note that some bootstrap scripts are still geared around CI use, so you may still prefer to install the corresponding toolchain using your package manager manually.

 ## Previous years

 My solutions to the previous challenges can be found here: